Property firm marks bicentennial with 200 acts of kindness

 Throughout 2025, PS&B will complete 200 meaningful acts of kindness in support of causes close to its heart, with each office selecting a charity of the year: My Sister’s House, Clock Tower Sanctuary and Phoenix Rehoming.

-Through this campaign, PS&B hopes to inspire others to join in, making the world a better place, one act of kindness at a time.

-Karen Baker, chief business development officer at PS&B, said: "We are incredibly proud to celebrate our 200th anniversary, and we wanted to mark this milestone not only by reflecting on our past achievements but also by looking to the future and continuing to make a meaningful difference in the communities that have supported us.
+"We are incredibly proud to celebrate our 200th anniversary, and we wanted to mark this milestone not only by reflecting on our past achievements but also by looking to the future and continuing to make a meaningful difference in the communities that have supported us," said Karen Baker, chief business development officer at PS&B.

 "The 200 Acts of Kindness initiative is our way of giving back and continuing to spread positivity.
 We’re excited to bring these acts to life and hope to inspire others to do the same."